element-hq/riot-android/README.md

-Console
+Vector
 =======

-Console is an Android Matrix client.
+Vector is an Android Matrix client.

 It uses https://github.com/matrix-org/matrix-android-sdk